John Emory Andrus

-John Emory Andrus (February 16, 1841 – December 26, 1934) was mayor of Yonkers, New York, a U.S. Congressman from New York, and founder of the SURDNA Foundation.
+John Emory Andrus (February 16, 1841 – December 26, 1934) was the mayor of Yonkers, New York, a U.S. congressman from New York, and founder of the SURDNA Foundation.

 Biography

 Born in Pleasantville, New York, Andrus was the son of Methodist Minister, Loyal B. Andrus and Ann (Palmer) Andrus.
 He attended Charlotteville Seminary in Schoharie County, New York, and graduated from Wesleyan University in 1862.
 He married Julia Maria Dyckman on June 23, 1869.
 They had nine children, Mary, William, Edith, Margaret, Jesamine, John, Hamlin, Ida, and Helen.